ClojureBridge/tones/curriculum/01-piano-chords.md

 git clone https://github.com/ClojureBridge/tones.git
 ```

-> (Option) It's a good practice to start from creating a Clojure
+> (Option) It's a good exercise to start from creating a Clojure
 > project.
 [Starting from scratch](00-starting-from-scratch.md)
 > explains how to do that.
 Try it later.

 ### Evaluate the file

-Soon, `git` command downloaded the project, so Meg started Light Table
+Soon, the `git` command downloaded the project, so Meg started Light Table
 and opened the file `tones/src/tones/play.clj`
 Next, she evaluated `play.clj` by hitting
 <kbd>Cmd</kbd> + <kbd>Shift</kbd> + <kbd>Enter</kbd>